RylieWeaver/rylieweaver.github.io/WordleBot/README.md

 ### Reinforcement Learning

-In Reinforcement Learning, a model takes in an input state, produces an action, and then receives a reward/penalty that gives feedback on that action.
-Despite its simple core RL has made a large impact on many machine learning application areas, including modern LLMs (large language models) lke ChatGPT.
+In Reinforcement Learning, a model takes in an input state, produces an action, and then receives feedback on that action in the form of a reward/penalty.
+Despite its simple core, RL has made a large impact on many machine learning applications, including modern LLMs (large language models) like ChatGPT.
 In particular, RL has been used to develop world-class or even superhuman level performance at varios games, including Chess, Go, DOTA, and Starcraft.
 Deep Reinforcement Learning uses deep neural networks as the core model architecture, and particularly shines over simpler methods (such as heuristics) when the action space and/or game length is exceedingly large.
 I was inspired by the success of these models and wanted to better understand how they work, so decided to make a bot on the much simpler game of Wordle.

+---

 ## WordleBot

 ### State and Action Representation

 The state that is given WordleBot is the concatenation of the known information (alphabet state) and guess number (guess state).
 #### 1. Alphabet State (size 286 = 26 × 11)
 - Each of the 26 letters in the English alphabet is represented with 11 features:
   - 5 for positions where the letter is known to occur
   - 5 for positions where the letter is known to not occur
   - 1 for the minimum number of known occurrences of the letter
 #### 2. Guess State (size 6)
 - A one-hot vector representing the current guess number (1 through 6), which tells WordleBot how far along in the game it is.
 #### 3. Action (size 130 = 26 × 5)
 - Each action corresponds to a guessing a 5-letter word.
-- The concatentation of five one-hot vectors, one for each position (26 possible letters × 5 positions).
+- The concatenation of five one-hot vectors, one for each position (26 possible letters × 5 positions).

----

 Note that many people would encode 15 features per letter (5 positions x 3 colors: green, yellow, grey).
 However, this state representation has significant crossover information that I would rather have compressed.
 A couple examples are:
-- Grey implies "letter nowhere", regardless of the location it's observed.
+- Grey implies "letter nowhere", regardless of the location it's observed
 - Both yellow and grey at a location imply "letter not here"
-- Green implies both "letter here" and "all other letters not here" This 11-feature representation compresses the state size while keeping all the same information.
+- Green implies both "letter here" and "all other letters not here"
+This 11-feature representation compresses the state size while keeping all the same information.

 ### Inductive Bias

 Some actions in Wordle are clearly optimal or suboptimal given the current state, which can be succinctly stated as rules on the action space (a.k.a inductive biases).
 WordleBot is constrained in its training and evaluation to follow three inductive biases in its training and evaluation:
 - **No repeats:** Never guess the same word twice.
 - **Single target word:** If there is only one possible target word, guess that word.
 - **Final guess:** If on the last guess, choose from the remaining possible target words.

 However, if we only constrain the action space with no other changes, the model does not get to experience the negative impacts of those choosing suboptimal actions, depriving it of a valuable gradient signal.
 To address this, we add a KL-divergence loss term (called KL-Guide loss) between the model's raw policy and its constrained policy (a masked and renormalized version of the raw policy).
 This ensures WordleBot’s parameters still receive a learning signal aligned with the inductive biases that we have chosen.
 In fact, this learning signal is especially rich because it can give feedback on many output probabilites at once, as opposed to experiential learning that only gives feedback on the chosen action.
 For example, if there is only one possible target word, the KL-Guide loss gives a gradient signal to ALL 12972 probabilities (increase 1 probability and decrease the 12971 others).

 $$
 \mathcal{L}_{\text{KL-Guide Loss}}
-= D_{\text{KL}}\!\left(\pi_{\text{constrained}} \;\|\; \pi_{\theta}\right)
+= D_{\text{KL}}\!\left(\pi_{\theta} \;\|\; \pi_{\theta, \text{constraints}}\right)
 $$

 ### Action-State Attention

 WordleBot computes its probability distribution as:

 $$
 P = \text{softmax}_T \!\left( \frac{\phi_1(S) \, \phi_2(A)}{\sqrt{d}} \right)
 $$

-Here:
+Where:
 - $S$ is the state representation
 - $A$ are the action representations
 - $d$ is the embedding dimension